NithyashreeK/Custom-console/README.md

 -	COUNT: Looped through the entire localStorage object, if a key’s value is equal to input[1], then the counter was incremented and the corresponding count was returned.
 -	END: When this command is entered, the divs that provide the space for entering commands are not displayed anymore.

-Version 2 [In-Memory database with Transactions] -
+Version 2 [In-Memory database with Transactions] -\
-COMMANDS:
+COMMANDS:\
-BEGIN:
+-BEGIN:
-•	The function checks the number of BEGINS in localStorage indicating the number of transactional blocks.
+ - The function checks the number of BEGINS in localStorage indicating the number of transactional blocks.
 •	This is tracked by beginstatus and statusnumber.
 Beginstatus is incremented every time a BEGIN is entered, updating the statusnumber which is used throughout the code.
 •	An array key, in the format arr followed by statusnumber (ex. arr1) is created in localStorage every time a BEGIN is entered.
 Any transaction following this BEGIN will have their corresponding values stored in the array.
 •	If this command is entered for the first time, status key is created in localStorage and initialised to 1.
 Status indicates the number of BEGINs in localStoage.